-How have children and childhood changed in the past few decades?
+Have children changed in the last decades?

 I did perform for Harry and Wills at Kensington Palace.
-They were about 5 years old then, I think so, I don’t think I caused them to lose their hair… although one could be traumatised by a talking fox in your front room.
+They were about 5 years old then, I think so, I don’t think I caused them to lose their hair, although one could be traumatised by a talking fox in your front room.
 But I doubt it was me, so I accept no responsibility for the hair loss.

 What’s your relationship with Mr Bean?

-I love Mr Bean but I am not sure we have any sort of relationship… he doesn’t have much to say for himself, but I do love his movies.
+I love Mr Bean but I am not sure we have any sort of relationship.
+He doesn’t have much to say for himself, but I do love his movies.

 What’s your relationship with Mr Bean’s teddy bear?

-As for me and Mr Bean’s teddy bear, on the advice of my lawyers, I am not going to say anything about me and a teddy bear other than to say that he’s a stuffed toy and I am a real-life talking fox… he isn’t real, ‘Nuff said!
+As for me and Mr Bean’s teddy bear, on the advice of my lawyers, I am not going to say anything about me and a teddy bear other than to say that he’s a stuffed toy and I am a real-life talking fox.
+He isn’t real, ‘Nuff said!

-What football team do you dare to support?
+What football team do you support?

+Well, of course, I support the side that is winning.
+Ha Ha Ha!
+Boom!
+Boom!
+I love the Foxes [Leicester City F.C], especially when they won the league!
 I wanted to be their mascot and meet Jamie Vardy but they didn’t return my calls… never mind, I am more of a golfer myself and I love Tiger Woods and maybe one day I could be his caddy or clubhead cover for his driver, or maybe not!
 Ha Ha Ha!
 Boom!
 Boom!

 What’s your favourite outfit?

-You’re ageing quite well.
+You’re ageing reasonably well.
 What’s your secret?

-Botox… anyone who thinks I look old is talking out of their Botox… I get reinvented so to speak every few years like the doctor, but I am not coming back as a woman, yet… never say never!
+Botox: anyone who thinks I look old is talking out of their Botox.
+I get reinvented so to speak every few years like the doctor, but I am not coming back as a woman, yet – never say never!

-The fox hunting season never gets started, but I am only ever chased by men in red coats when I don’t pay my bill at Butlin’s resorts… Ha Ha Ha!
+The fox hunting season never gets started, but I am only ever chased by men in red coats when I don’t pay my bill at Butlin’s Resorts… Ha Ha Ha!
 Boom!
 Boom!

 Did you find this interview vaguely inappropriate?